A United States senator known for supporting crypto spent thousands of dollars purchasing Bitcoin (BTC) during its mid-August dip.

 “I founded [the caucus] because Wyoming has been a leader in developing financial institutions to work with cryptocurrency.

-And because Wyoming was the first state to establish a set of laws that are now being used to charter new banks in cryptocurrency and take them through the Federal Reserve process and integrate them into the traditional fiat currency world, I took an interest in this issue.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+And because Wyoming was the first state to establish a set of laws that are now being used to charter new banks in cryptocurrency and take them through the Federal Reserve process and integrate them into the traditional fiat currency world, I took an interest in this issue.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action